 About Khvay Samnang

-Born in 1982, in Cambodia, Khvay Samnang picked up this creative style of performance from his involvement in photography, video, and performing arts.
-All this experience under his belt coupled with media sources, personal experience and hearsay, his intention is to find answers to unresolved stories for the interest of the people who need intervention.
+Born in 1982 in Cambodia, Khvay Samnang picked up this creative performance style from his involvement in photography, video, and performing arts.
+With all this experience under his belt coupled with media sources, personal experience and hearsay, he intends to find answers to unresolved stories for the interest of the people who need intervention.